raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 The `SELF_UPDATE` EEPROM property and `bootloader_update` config.txt property are now enabled by default so that `rpi-eeprom-update` may be used without requiring extra customization.
 Setting either of these parameters to zero prevents self-updates.

 ### FREEZE_VERSION
 Previously this property was only checked by the rpi-eeprom-update script.
-However, now that self-update is enabled the bootloader will also check this field.
+However, now that self-update is enabled the bootloader will also check this property.
 If set, this overrides `SELF_UPDATE` to stop automatic updates.
 To disable `FREEZE_VERSION` you will have to use an SD card boot with recovery.bin.

 Default: 0
 Version: pieeprom-2020-05-15.bin - BETA

 ### BOOT_LOAD_FLAGS
-Experimental field for custom firmware (bare metal)
+Experimental property for custom firmware (bare metal).

 Bit 0 (0x1) indicates that the .elf file is custom firmware.
 This disables any compatiblity checks (e.g. is USB MSD boot supported) and resets PCIe before starting the executable.